josh-tollefson/aqi/README.md

 The following pacakges are also required

-> pip insall -r requirements.txt
+> pip install -r requirements.txt

 ### Folder Structure